microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 $client.Connect();
 ```

-# Task, TaskList, & TaskRun creation, interaction, & manipulation
+# Task, [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/), & [TaskRun](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskRun/) creation, interaction, & manipulation
-## Load TaskLists from a file, run the loaded TaskLists to completion.
+## Load [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/)s from a file, run the loaded TaskLists to completion.
 Then get the generated log files.
-TaskLists defined in FactoryOrchestratorXML files are a great way to organize a set of operations you want Factory Orchestrator to execute.
-This example shows how to load TaskList(s) from a FactoryOrchestratorXML file and then run the loaded TaskLists.
-Depending on the attributes defined for each TaskList they may or may not run in parallel.
+[TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/)s defined in [FactoryOrchestratorXML](../tasks-and-tasklists/#author-and-manage-factory-orchestrator-tasklists) files are a great way to organize a set of operations you want Factory Orchestrator to execute.
+This example shows how to load [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/)(s) from a [FactoryOrchestratorXML](../tasks-and-tasklists/#author-and-manage-factory-orchestrator-tasklists) file and then run the loaded TaskLists using [LoadTaskListsFromXmlFile](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-LoadTaskListsFromXmlFile%28string%29/) and [RunTaskList](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-RunTaskList%28System-Guid_int%29/).
+It also prints high-level info about the [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/) statues with [GetTaskListSummaries](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-GetTaskListSummaries%28%29/).
+Depending on the attributes defined for each [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/) they may or may not run in parallel.

 ```csharp
 // Assumes you have an existing FactoryOrchestratorXML file on the filesystem of the service at (string) FactoryOrchestratorXmlPath.
 // See "Copy a file or folder from client to device" or "Factory Orchestrator .NET client sample" for details on how to copy files to the service from a client.